afshinamighi/Courses/basecamp/week05/inf-bc-w05-python.md

 # Python 05: Functions, Lists and Tuples.

 **Introduction**: This document presents learning activities for Python 05.
 In Python 05, you will learn basics of functions to oraganise your large programs.
 A function is a fragment of code with a name to be reused in different places of the program.
-Moreover, in this Python you will learn how to build a sequence structure using basic data types.
+Moreover, in this week you will learn how to build a sequence structure using basic data types.

 ## Materials: